corbyrosset/Correlation-Analysis-and-Friends/README.md

 # RL_final
-RL final project
+Representation Learning Project

+This library contains variants of canonical correlation analysis: Kernal CCA, splitAE, and Deep CCA.
+The data used was the Wisconsin X-Ray Microbeam speech data set (XRMB).

-Look only at files in src/ directory.
-Particularly cca.m and kcca.m.
-Supporting files for kcca.m are isvd.m (courtesy of Dr.
+Look at files in src/ directory.
+Particularly cca.m, kcca.m, dcca.py, dpca.py, and the ipython notebook files (for splitAE).
+Supporting files such as isvd.m (courtesy of Dr.
-Arora) and scalableKCCA.m
+Arora) scalableKCCA.m, and anything with a .mat extension are also in the directory but can be ignored.

 Other standalone software packages were tested, they didn't work, thus they are in the IGNORE directory.

-The logs.txt file contains console output.
-Lower in the file shows most recent progress: kcca achieves ~63% accuracy on the test set even though the training/dev accuracy was only ~55%.

-You may run either cca.m or kcca.m, the latter will take nearly an hour.
-For faster runtimes, change lines 25-27 in kcca.m to make the training, dev, and test sets smaller.
-Also see the figures/ directory to see plots of the train and test data onto the top two principle directions.
+Please see the paper in the finalReport directory.